Lex-Col/The-Volition-Coalition/README.md

 1.  **The Broadcast:** Metadata-tagged critiques are gathered from the Forge nodes.
 2.  **The PSC Audit:** The PSC scans the input and pre-sorts it into **Gold** (High-Value), **Trash** (Suboptimal), and **Glitch** (Hallucinations).
 3.  **The Strategic Brief:** The PSC presents a condensed "Workshop Summary" to the User, highlighting conflicts and suggesting specific hardenings.
-4.  **Authorization:** The User reviews the brief and provides the "Write" command: what to implement, what to scrap, and what to tweak.
+4.  **Authorization:** The User reviews the brief and provides the "Write" command.
-5.  **The Re-Forge:** The PSC generates the **vNext** draft and attaches a **Changelog of Intent** (logging *why* changes were made) before returning to Phase 2 or exiting the loop.
+5.  **The Re-Forge:** The PSC generates the **vNext** draft and attaches a **Changelog of Intent** (logging *why* changes were made).

 ### Phase 4: Implementation (The Green Light)
-The User exits the loop once **Stochastic Parity** is reached—the state where adversarial nodes stop identifying new structural flaws.
+The User exits the loop once **Stochastic Parity** is reached.

 ---

 ## 3. Architecture: The Anchor & The Forge

 ### 3.1 Primary State-Controller (PSC) - The Partner-in-State
 The PSC is the **User's Right Hand**.
-It is a non-autonomous advisor that maintains the "Global State," bridges the technical knowledge gap for the user, and flags contradictions.
-It ensures the **Will** of the User is never compromised by stochastic noise.
+It is a non-autonomous advisor that maintains the full **Institutional Memory** of the project, bridges the technical knowledge gap, and flags contradictions.

 ### 3.2 Individualized Recursive Memory (IRM) - The Forge
 The Forge consists of rotating high-echelon LLMs with private threads.
-The **Changelog of Intent** ensures the Forge never goes in circles by providing "Institutional Memory" of previous decisions.
+- **Temporal Isolation:** When the **Coverage Sync** is engaged, the PSC selectively "injects" data **strictly from the active Forge round**.
+Nodes are denied access to historical critiques to prevent past logic-states from biasing current hardening efforts.

 ---